-The first Phab project began in 1957, and for nearly 60 years the charity has encouraged and supported children and adults with and without disabilities to make more of life together.
+The first Phab project began in 1957, and for over 60 years the charity has inspired and supported disabled and non-disabled children, young people and adults to make more of life together

 Phab enables children, young people and adults of all abilities to make more of life together - breaking down community barriers, reducing social isolation, and creating opportunities for disabled and non-disabled people to enjoy the same activities and challenges side by side.